anirbanmukherjee2709/tsai_end2.0_Session_2/README.md

 ![](eta%20%3D%200.5.png)

 Here we have used the exact same parameter values that has been discussed in the session.
 Below listed are the initial values and brief description for each of the acronyms. (based on the network mentioned in the image)
-1. i1 = 0.05 (input 1 - 1st input pvorided to the network).
+1. i1 = 0.05 (input 1 - 1st input provided to the network).
-2. i2 = 0.10 (input 2 - 2nd input pvorided to the network).
+2. i2 = 0.10 (input 2 - 2nd input provided to the network).
 3. t1 = 0.01 (target 1 - 1st Actual Value).
 4. t2 = 0.99 (target 2 - 2nd Actual Value).
 5. h1 = 1st neuron of the hidden layer.